 Voiceover: Same age.
 Same income.
 Same starting balance.
-Ten years ago, Lucy switched to an Industry SuperFund.
-Sophia didn't.
-Compare the Pair.
+Whether Lucy switched to an Industry SuperFund 3, 10 or 15 years ago, she’s been better off.
+Compare the pair.

 Disclaimer: Past Performance is not a reliable indicator of future performance.

 Compare the Pair - There's still time to move